 When grown in a shady location the plant is greener and taller, but it still produces flowers and seed heads.

 How to Grow Northern Sea Oats

 The site and moisture adaptability is not the only attribute to planting northern sea oats.
-It also is tolerant of sea spray and can be grown on coastal areas.
-Create rich organically amended soil for planting northern sea oats.
+It is also tolerant of sea spray and can be grown on coastal areas.
+Create rich, organically amended soil for planting northern sea oats.
 Rich, well drained soil in sun is the best situation for how to grow northern sea oats.

 The grass is native to wooded slopes and creek bottoms where soils are rich from organic deposits and natural compost.
 Mimic the natural habitat of any plant you are growing for a successful cultivation.
 The plant can easily be cultivated by division of the rhizomes in fall or early spring.